-Plant systems, including the compressed and instrument air system, are maintained in accordance with procedures.
+Plant systems, including the compressed and instrument air system, are maintained in accordance with procedures .
 Maintenance procedures are discussed in Subsection 13.5.2.2.6.
 The instrument air supply subsystem components are maintained and tested in accordance with manufacturers' recommendations and procedures.
-The safety-related air-operated valves are maintained in accordance with manufacturers' recommendations and tested in accordance with plant procedures to allow proper function on loss of air.
-The instrument air is periodically sampled and tested for compliance with the quality requirements of ANSI/ISA-7.3-1981.
+The safety-related air-operated valves are maintained in accordance with manufacturers' recommendations and tested in accordance of air.
+The instrument air is periodically sampled and tested for compliance with the quality requirements of ANSI/ISA-S7.3-1981.